 28 July 2021

 Rear Admiral Michael Rothwell, AM, RAN has handed command of Australian Defence Force operations in the Middle East to Air Commodore David Paddison, CSC.

-The transition occurred during a ceremony at Australia’s main operating base in the Middle East on 25 November 2020.
+The transfer of authority took place during a ceremony at Australia's main logistics and support base in the region on 27 July 2021.

 Rear Admiral Rothwell, who took command of Joint Task Force 633 on 25 November 2020, said the opportunity to lead Australian forces at this level was a career highlight.

 "It has been an honour and a privilege to lead such a professional, dedicated, respectful and loyal team of sailors, soldiers, aviators and Defence civilians," Rear Admiral Rothwell said.

 "I have been inspired by the teams' resilience and adaptability despite the many challenges faced during my tenure, all of which were complicated by COVID-19.